longnca/iris-prediction-django-web-app/README.md

 1. User interaction: The flow begins when users navigate to the Iris Prediction form (shown by `predict.html` file).
 Users can input values in the fields.
 1. Form submission: When users submit the form, the data is sent to the `predict_chances` view in `views.py` file.
 This view processes the data using the ML model (saved in pickle format) and returns the classification result.
 Then, the data is stored in the database by using the `PredResults` model in `models.py`.
 1. Result display: The view sends a response back to the users on `predict.html` file.
 Users can also go to **Database** (`results.html` page) to view all past prediction results stored in the database.

+## Next Steps

+In the future, there are some tasks that I think I can improve on the project:

+- Improve the styling of the app.
+- Deploy the project to a cloud platform like AWS or Azure.
+- Add images of Iris flowers in the results.

+## Contributing

+I welcome contributions, feedback, and suggestions!
+Please feel free to fork the project, open pull requests/issues, or contact me with your ideas.

+## Credits

+- VeryAcademy’s YouTube tutorial.
+I’ve modified some parts of the original project by VeryAcademy, such as styling the app, minor changes to SVM modelling and HTML files, unit testing, etc.
+- Book: Python Crash Course 3rd Edition by Eric Matthes.

+## License

+MIT license.